George Eacker: Early life and education

-Eacker was born in Palatine, New York.
-He was the son of Jacob Eacker, who fought in the American Revolution and served as a county judge and a member of the New York State Assembly, and Anna Margaret Finck, daughter of Andreas Finck.
-He had one younger brother, Jacob I., and four sisters.
+Eacker was born in Palatine in what was then the colonial-era Province of New York.
+He was the son of Jacob Eacker, a German immigrant who fought in the American Revolution, served as a county judge, and a member of the New York State Assembly, and Anna Margaret Finck, daughter of Andreas Finck and the sister of Andrew Fink Jr, who rose to the rank of Major during the war.
+George had one younger brother, Jacob I., and four sisters.

 He attended a preparatory school in Schenectady, New York, and graduated from Columbia College in 1793.
 He then studied law under Henry Brockholst Livingston, a future Associate Justice of the Supreme Court of the United States.

 Career

-Eacker was admitted to the New York bar at 21.
+Eacker was admitted to the New York bar at 21 and quickly established himself as one of New York City’s premier attorneys.
 He soon built his practice in Manhattan into a lucrative business, which allowed him to take a house on Wall Street and to employ a married couple as his valet and housekeeper.
 He gained popularity in New York City's well-to-do social circles as a lawyer, Freemason, cavalry captain, and fire brigade inspector.

 For an unknown offense in 1798, which the historian Eric Henry Monkkonen interprets as an earlier duel or conflict, Eacker appeared in court and paid a recognizance, likely as a bond for good behavior.

 In 1801, Eacker was appointed as a master in the New York Court of Chancery, which was the highest court in the state.